-“The Big Style Sale is slated to take place later this month and will include seasonally-relevant deals from both established and smaller fashion brands,” confirmed an Amazon spokesperson to CNBC.
+“The Big Style Sale takes place later this month and will include seasonally-relevant deals from both established and smaller fashion brands,” confirmed an Amazon spokesperson to CNBC.
 “We are delighted to help brands connect with our vast global customer base for this event.”

-It’s unclear if this sale will be exclusive to Amazon Prime users, but with over 150 million Prime subscribers, massive traffic is inevitable.
+Currently, it’s unclear if this sale will be exclusive to Amazon Prime users.
+But with over 150 million Prime subscribers, massive traffic is inevitable.

 When is the Summer Sale?

-According to the same CNBC report, the seasonal sale will begin Monday, June 22, and is expected to run 7–10 days.
+According to the same CNBC report, the seasonal sale begins Monday, June 22, and lasts 7–10 days.

-The extended length of the sale compared to traditional Amazon promotions is certainly something to monitor in the coming days as more information is revealed.
+The extended duration of the sale in comparison to traditional Amazon promotions certainly should be monitored as more information is revealed.

 Why is this event happening?

-While Amazon was better positioned to handle the pandemic compared to brick-and-mortar retail, they were not without COVID-related complications.
+While Amazon positioned itself favorably to handle the pandemic compared to brick-and-mortar retail, they were not without COVID-related complications.

-The Summer Sale makes plenty of sense to drive up excitement and sales for a situation where sellers, consumers, and the company all win.
-This promotion gives sellers increased opportunity to boost sales and unload seasonal inventory squandered by the pandemic and Prime Day’s postponement.
+The Summer Sale drives up excitement and sales for a situation where sellers, consumers, and the company all win.
+This promotion gives sellers an increased opportunity to boost sales and unload seasonal inventory squandered by the pandemic-related postponements.